All Episodes

 It's fascinating how this was discovered.

-A web blogger at American Progress or Progress America discovered all this because ABC left the guy's screen name up on their server website for five days.
+A blogger at American Progress or Progress America discovered all this because ABC left the guy's screen name up on their server website for five days.

-And uh it's fascinating reading.
+And it's fascinating reading.

-But I've been asking myself all day, and I've been asking lawyers.
+I've been asking myself all day, and I've been asking lawyers, why would Jordan Edmund need a lawyer here?

-And I I'm not trying to be naive.
+And I'm not trying to be naive.

 I am naive, and I'm not trying to suggest anything.

-Then don't misunderstand.
+And don't misunderstand.

-I'm not I'm not via innuendo attempting to suggest anything.
+I'm not via innuendo attempting to suggest anything.

-Uh I don't care who the lawyer is.
+I don't care who the lawyer is.

 I just don't know why he needs a lawyer, unless there's a book deal.